Skip to content

 Configure SMTP, send test mail, or edit transactional mail templatesMail Delivery

-Tune mail dispatch, background task dispatch, concurrency, retry, and periodic cleanup frequencyRuntime and Scheduling
+Tune mail dispatch, background task dispatch, concurrency, retry, and periodic cleanup frequencyRuntime

-Enable or disable audit logsAudit Logs
+Enable or disable audit logs, or adjust the recorded scopeAudit Logs

 Current Groups